ashmiyaraja2007/Ex.No.4b--MACHINE-LEARNING-MODEL-HEART-DISEASE-PREDICTION/README.md

 ## CONCLUSION
 Thus, machine learning classification models were successfully applied for heart disease prediction, and their performance was compared using standard classification evaluation metrics.
+# RESULT
+The Heart Disease Prediction model was successfully developed using different machine learning classification algorithms.
+The models were evaluated using Accuracy, Precision, Recall, and F1-Score.
+The performance of the models was compared, and the best-performing model was identified for predicting heart disease.